franky-cast/Blackjack-Game/README.md

 # Build a Blackjack Game

-This is a tutorial project [Section 4: Build a Blackjack Game](https://scrimba.com/learn/learnjavascript/lets-build-a-blackjack-game-coa954d1fb213d2a9d5a1c8ab).
-Scrimba classes help you reinforce key/fundamental programming concepts by giving you projects to build and work on continuously.
+What began as a tutorial project from [Section 4: Build a Blackjack Game](https://scrimba.com/learn/learnjavascript/lets-build-a-blackjack-game-coa954d1fb213d2a9d5a1c8ab) has turned into a personal project.

 ## Table of contents